relinu/if-hub/README.md

 ## Description

-Server implementation for handeling the online wondertrade feature of [infinite fusion](https://github.com/infinitefusion/infinitefusion-e18), as well as additional features implemented by me like:
+Server implementation for handeling the online wondertrade feature of [infinite fusion](https://github.com/infinitefusion/infinitefusion-e18), as well as additional unofficial features (currently in a private repo) implemented by me like:
 - direct trade (WIP)
 - online battles (WIP)